 d.
 In DAM, Shift Factor for CCP Logical Resource Node Dispatch is calculated as the High Reasonability Limit (HRL) weighted average of Shift Factors for CCU Resource Connectivity Nodes using the Resource HRLs that are On-Line in the selected CCP configuration as weights.
 Note that the assumption here is that there is no congestion between the connectivity node of the CCU and the Resource Node.

 e.
 DAM SPP for CCP Logical Resource Node is equal to weighted average of DAM SPPs at CCU Resource Nodes using the Resource HRLs that are On-Line in selected CCP configuration as weights.
-For an Off-Line CCP, the LMP for the CCP Logical Resource Node is calculated as weighted average of LMPs at CCU Resource Nodes using the HRLs of the CCU Resources.
+For an Off-Line CCP, the Locational Marginal Price (LMP) for the CCP Logical Resource Node is calculated as weighted average of LMPs at CCU Resource Nodes using the HRLs of the CCU Resources.
 Note that the assumption here is that there is no congestion between the Resource Connectivity Node of the CCU and the Resource Node.

 f.
 DAM SPP for CCP Logical Resource Node is used as the Settlement Price for CCP Three-Part Supply Offers.